 For the US readers, I hope you had a wonderful Thanksgiving weekend.
 We spent quite a bit of time cooking (& photo shooting) over the long break and our family enjoyed the slow days staying up late watching children’s movies.
 I just got back to blogging today so I’ll respond to your questions and comments as soon as I can.
-Don’t forget to check the giveaway winners – they are listed at the end of today’s recipe!

 You prefer miso flavor?
 Check my Homemade Miso Ramen recipe!